weinsteinabi/WeinsteinActivity15/README.md

 ## Data Sources

-The first two tasks of Activity #14 required external data sources.
+Only the first two tasks of Activity #14 required external data sources.

 **Task 1 Data:** We utilized two data frames for this task, U.S. Armed Forces Data and Rank-Pay Grade data.
 Both sources are linked below: